hashicorp/vault/website/source/docs/agent/autoauth/methods/aws.html.md

 will use the first valid credentials it finds in the following order:

 1. A static credential configuration
-2. Env variables
+2. Environment variables
 3. A file containing credentials
-4. From any identity services available in its physical environment like container env variables or role-based instance metadata
+4. From any identity services available in its physical environment like container environment variables or role-based instance metadata

 Wherever possible, we recommend using identity services (method 4) for credentials.
 These rotate regularly and require no effort on your part to provision, making